 Johnny Miller’s U.S. Open victory at Oakmont was legendary, but his impact position is definitely “old school.”
 His legs have outraced his body by sliding toward the target excessively, and his head has hung back.
 Miller was still able to make great contact because he got his hands and arms in a fantastic position through the hitting zone.

-Impact Drill To improve the quality of your ballstriking, you need to ingrain the proper position at impact.
-To do so, assume your normal address position, then move the ball slightly forward and a little closer to your body than usual (see right).
+To improve the quality of your ballstriking, you need to ingrain the proper position at impact.
+To do so, assume your normal address position, then move the ball slightly forward and a little closer to your body than usual.
 Once you’ve set up in this manner, simply concentrate on striking the ball with your body and head leading the club into the shot.
 The forward and slightly inside ball position will force you to get your upper body motivated to move forward and in a counterclockwise direction, which, in turn, will make hanging back impossible.
-Notice (at far right) how my body is stacked at impact, not bent back, with my right side firing into the ball.
+Again, notice how Ben’s body is stacked at impact, not bent back, with his right side firing into the ball.
 There’s no lateral slide here, just a lack of tension and strong, rotational power.

 The Golden Bear is arguably the greatest competitive golfer of all time, but now he has an artificial hip.
 Looking at his release position, it’s not hard to see why Nicklaus has back and hip problems—his head is stuck behind the ball, and his hips have slid laterally, placing a tremendous amount of stress on his body.

 PGA professional Brady Riggs teaches a number of top junior and aspiring professional players at Woodley Lakes GC in Van Nuys, Calif.
-Ben Fox is the 2006 Southwestern Amateur champion and currently plays golf for the University of Arizona.
+Ben Fox was the 2006 Southwestern Amateur champion.
 Photos shot at Tierra Rejada GC (www.tierrarejada.com) in Moorpark, Calif.